 Worldview of the Fisheries Future

-- Climate change will drive decision-making for aquatic habitat protection and rehabilitation, due to impacts on migration, invasive species and disease epidemiology, water supplies, food production, and energy resources.
+- Climate change will drive decision-making for aquatic habitat protection and rehabilitation due to impacts on migration, invasive species, disease epidemiology, water supplies, food production, and energy resources.

-- Economic pressure, volatile markets, a transient and retiring workforce, and demands from rising economies will require organizations to do more with fewer resources, modify training and hiring practices, and dramatically restructure some commercial and recreational fisheries as well as use of and access to aquatic resources.
+- Economic pressure, volatile markets, a transient and retiring workforce, and demands from rising economies will require organizations to do more with fewer resources, modify their training and hiring practices, and dramatically restructure some commercial and recreational fisheries, as well as restructure use of and access to aquatic resources.

 - Ecosystem-based management coupled with social and economic concerns will continue to drive research and management agendas that will, by necessity, be shared among agencies operating as consortia.

-- Electronic communication and social networking will be the predominant means of interacting, particularly among young professionals, international colleagues, and dispersed organizations, replacing participation in traditionally-structured meetings, and expecting professional societies to serve as information intermediaries that provide quality assurance and technical insight.
+- Electronic communication and social networking will be the predominant means of interacting, particularly among young professionals, international colleagues, and dispersed organizations, replacing participation in traditionally-structured meetings.
+Professional societies will be expected to serve as information intermediaries that provide quality assurance and technical insight.

 AFS 2020 Vision